delphix/lab-guides/oracle-admin/INSTRUCTIONS.md

 **Context**

 VDBs can get out of sync as new data comes into the source system.
 Refreshing a VDB will re-provision it from the dSource.
 Refreshing a VDB will delete any changes that have been made to it over time.
-To revert a VDB to match the dSource, the following steps are followed:

 **Steps**